-MPH CORE REQUIREMENTS (18 CREDITS)
+MPH CORE REQUIREMENTS (15 CREDITS)

-All students for an MPH degree, regardless of specialty, must complete 18 credits of MPH core requirements, 12 credits of the track specialty requirements, 9 credits of electives, and three (3) credits of the Culminating Experience.
+All students for an MPH degree, regardless of specialty, must complete 15 credits of MPH core requirements, 12 credits of the track specialty requirements, 12 credits of electives, one (1) credit of the Field Experience, and two (2) credits of the Culminating Experience.
 The MPH core requirements are listed below.